davidzchen/davidzchen.github.io/_posts/2014-05-26-designing-this-blog.md

 This blog makes use of two different typefaces.
 All text content on this blog uses Donald Knuth's iconic [Computer Modern Serif][computer-modern] font, applied using [@christianp][christianp]'s [CM web fonts][computer-modern-web].
 All `inline code` is typeset in Computer Modern Typewriter.

-Code listings, on the other hand, use [Liberation Mono][liberation-mono] and is typeset against a dark background to contrast with the text discussion.
-I fell in love with the [Base16 Ocean][base16-ocean] color scheme by [Chris Kempson][chris-kempson] and have been using it as the color scheme for my terminal, Vim, and any other text editor or IDE I happen to use.
-As a result, the code listings on this blog would match the way they look in my editor.
+Code listings, on the other hand, use [Liberation Mono][liberation-mono] and is typeset against a subtly different background to contrast with the text discussion.
+I fell in love with the [Base16 Ocean][base16-ocean] color scheme by [Chris Kempson][chris-kempson] and have been using Base16 Ocean Dark as the color scheme for my terminal and Vim.
+For the code listings on this blog, I chose to use Base16 Ocean Light to complement the minimal look of the blog.

 {% highlight go %}
 func fibonacci(n int) int {